 Mid-Semester Formative Evaluations

 The CTL offers mid-semester formative evaluations (MSFE) to those who teach courses at the University of Georgia.
-The purpose of a MSFE is to provide structured feedback to instructors from their students regarding the functioning of the class and the quality of student learning at around the mid-point in the semester.
+The purpose of an MSFE is to provide structured feedback to instructors from their students regarding the functioning of the class and the quality of student learning at around the mid-point in the semester.

 The process is anonymous for the students and is confidential for the instructor.
 While a MSFE can be performed at any point during the semester, it is recommended that at least four weeks have passed.
 Depending on the size of your class, one or more faculty members from the CTL's MSFE team will come to your class and interact with your students.
 The MSFE process typically takes 25 to 30 minutes of class time to complete, and we find that the last 25 to 30 minutes of class is the ideal time to perform the evaluation.
+However, for courses with 100+ students, we ask faculty to allow the MSFE to be conducted during the first 30 minutes of class.

 The CTL's MSFE asks students to respond to three basic questions: